 - What may have changed in the contracts in different amendments?

-Solution: MLE provides the ability to do side-by-side document comparisons with up to 6 documents, including corporate playbooks, archived documents, and other saved contracts.
+Solution: Docgility provides the ability to do side-by-side document comparisons with up to 6 documents, including corporate playbooks, archived documents, and other saved contracts.
 Legal Topic Sync capability allows for synchonized retrieval of similar clause language between contract documents.

 # Demo Description